marc-rene/Open_A-Life/README.md

 # The Backend

-The backend is currently being offered in C and C++ which are all currently in development.
+The backend is currently being offered in C and C++ which are all currently still in development, and a python version will be entering development soon.
 Every implementation of the backend **must** accomplish the following requirements in order for everything to work smoothly:

+ - Read and set parametres from Settings.OALC

+ - Read the state of the World from Backup.world and write the current world to write.world